birdowl21/Face-Liveness-Detection-Anti-Spoofing-Web-App/README.md

 https://github.com/jomariya23156/face-recognition-with-liveness-web-login

-I would highly suggest all of you to take a look at this wonderful project which served as the inspiration for my project.
+I would highly suggest all of you to take a look at this wonderful repo which served as the inspiration for my repo.
-<a href="https://github.com/jomariya23156" target="_blank" rel=”noreferrer”>jomariya23156</a> has even incorporated face-recognition into his app (which I have omitted in my project).
+<a href="https://github.com/jomariya23156" target="_blank" rel=”noreferrer”>jomariya23156</a> has even incorporated face-recognition into his app (which I have omitted in my repo).

 ## Drawback of approach

-The drawback of the above mentioned project is that although it claims to be a web app it cannot be used in a server-client scenario as it lacks webrtc features.
+The drawback of the approach taken by <a href="https://github.com/jomariya23156" target="_blank" rel=”noreferrer”>jomariya23156</a> is that although he claims that it is a web app it cannot be used in a server-client scenario as it lacks basic webrtc features.

 For more info, please check out this link: https://blog.streamlit.io/how-to-build-the-streamlit-webrtc-component/